Overview

 Examples

 “Burnout syndrome” is a psychological term that refers to long-term exhaustion and diminished interest in work.
-The term was first coined by the American psychologist Herbert Freudenberger in the late 1970s.
-He used it to describe the consequences of severe stress and high ideals experienced by “helping” professions like doctors and nurses.
-This term is now commonly referred to as “compassion fatigue.”
+Burnout syndrome was first coined by the American psychologist Herbert Freudenberger in the late 1970s.
+He used this syndrome to describe the consequences of severe stress and high ideals experienced by “helping” professions like doctors and nurses.
+Burnout syndrome is now commonly referred to as “compassion fatigue.”

-Burnout syndrome is characterized by energy depletion, decreased accomplishment, and emotional exhaustion.
-It also includes a detachment from work-related activities and cynicism toward one's job.
+Burnout syndrome is characterized by a predictable, characteristic pattern of behavior that includes energy depletion, decreased accomplishment, and emotional exhaustion, etc. Burnout syndrome also includes a detachment from work-related activities and cynicism toward one's job.
 This syndrome involves a state of chronic3 physical and emotional exhaustion, often accompanied by cynicism and detachment.
-This condition is classified as a syndrome due to the cluster of symptoms that commonly occur for different individuals.
+This syndrome is classified as a syndrome due to the cluster of symptoms that commonly occur for different individuals.

 Tourette's Syndrome is a physical and mental health syndrome that causes tics, which are sudden, quick movements or sounds that cannot be controlled.
-These tics are distinguished as simple or complex, with the former being brief and the latter involving coordinated patterns of movements.
-Tourette’s is classified as a syndrome due to the combination of tics that are spoken, but may also present as physical movements.
+This syndrome's tics are distinguished as simple or complex, with the former being brief and the latter involving coordinated patterns of movements.
+Tourette’s syndrome is classified as a syndrome due to the combination of tics that are spoken, but may also present as physical syndromic movements.

-There are only a few officially recognized mental health syndromes, with many syndromes involving a combination of physical and psychological signs and symptoms.
+A syndrome is a recognizable complex of symptoms and physical findings.
+There are only a few officially recognized mental health syndromes, with many syndromes involving a combination of physical and psychological syndromic symptoms.

 Common symptoms

-However, despite this diversity, several common characteristics often point toward the presence of a mental health disorder, including but not limited to the following:
+However, despite the diversity of syndromes, several common characteristics often point toward the presence of a mental health syndrome, including but not limited to the following:

 • Consistent sadness or despair